anamariadarii/fastshop-api/README.md

 A backend demo project built with FastAPI, demonstrating modern API development, authentication, and database management.
 The project highlights skills in building secure and scalable services using Python, PostgreSQL, and Docker.

+---

 ## Features
 - User registration and authentication with hashed passwords
 - JWT-based token generation and validation
 - Product management: create and list products
 - Health-check endpoint for monitoring
-- Database migrations with Alembic
+- Database schema migrations with Alembic

+---

 ## Tech Stack
 - **Python 3.12** with FastAPI